 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-WordPress themes push the concept of a website templating system one step further.
+WordPress themes take the idea of a website templating system even further.

-The WP theme system controls every aspect of your web site design.
-It lets you add a “skin” to your entire site in a similar way that a web template system does but it gives you complete control over the management and ability to customize the site’s template settings.
+The WordPress theme system controls and unifies the design areas of a web site.
+It lets you add a “skin” to your entire site in a similar way that a web template system does but it also also provides users with more control over the management, appearance and ability to customize your site’s template settings.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-As stated in the quote above, a unique feature of the WP theme is that how your site looks to visitors externally does not affect the way your website is configured internally to handle areas like content management and functionality.
+As stated in the quote above, one of the unique features of the WP theme is that how your website appears to site visitors in no way affects how your content is managed.

-Basically, what this means is that you can modify the look and feel of your website as much and as often as you want without modifying your website’s content and all the work you’ve put into it.
-For example, if WordPress site has been set up for e-commerce, changing the entire look of your site with another theme won’t affect the content or the functionality of your web site.
-All e-commerce features, site and plugin settings and product information will remain intact, but your site will look completely different.
+In simple terms, what this means is that WP themes let you modify the look and feel of your website as much and as often as you want without affecting your site’s content and all the work you’ve put into it.
+For example, if you have configured WP site for e-commerce, changing the entire look of your site with another theme won’t affect the content or the functionality of your website.
+All e-commerce features, site and plugin settings and product information will remain unaffected, but your site will look completely different.

-Because when your website is powered by WordPress, you no longer need to spend weeks or months waiting for your web design to be completed.
-You can get your website built quickly and get started with any WP theme you want, and modify the entire look, feel and design of your site in a few seconds, whenever you want … and as many times as you like!
+Because when you use WordPress, you no longer have to wait until your site’s web design is done.
+You can get your business website built quickly and start with any theme you want, and modify the entire look, feel and design of your site in minutes, whenever you want … and as often as you like!

-Even better, you can easily install a theme on your site without requiring any web coding knowledge.
-Just choose any WP theme you like, upload it to your website and activate it.
-WordPress allows you to change your site’s design and modify elements like header images, page layout, styling options and more in a few seconds …
+Even better, you can easily replace any theme on your site without having web design skills.
+Just pick any WP theme you want, upload it to your site and activate it.
+WordPress allows you to change your site’s design and customize elements like header images, layout, typography and more in a few seconds …

-Since WordPress is distributed as open source software, web design companies can create themes specifically for the WordPress platform using the WP template system.
+Because WordPress is open source software, web designers can design themes specifically for the WP CMS platform using the WordPress templating system.

-This means that loads of great WP themes are made available to WP users.
-Themes are generally distributed freely under the terms of the GNU General Public License, or sold as Premium (i.e. paid) themes.
+This means that thousands of great WordPress themes can be downloaded by WordPress users.
+Themes are usually distributed freely under the terms of the GNU General Public License Definition, or sold as Premium (paid) WordPress themes.

-The WordPress team maintains a FREE WordPress Theme Directory which allows WordPress users to access thousands of excellent themes for free …
+The WordPress development team maintains a FREE directory of WordPress themes which gives WordPress users access thousands of great themes for free …

-As more businesses turn to WordPress for publishing and managing their content online, more designers are now starting to develop themes for a wider range of uses.
+As WordPress becomes more popular, more designers are now starting to develop themes for a wider range of users.

-Themes vary from professional-looking, to designs that are simply impressive and would typically cost thousands of dollars to design.
-Surprisingly, most themes can be bought fairly cheaply, especially when you compare the price to what you would have been charged if a web designer had to create it from scratch.
+WordPress themes range from bare-looking, to exciting designs that are simply impressive and would easily cost many hundreds of dollars to design.
+Surprisingly, most themes can be bought quite inexpensively, especially when compared to what you would have been charged if a website designer had to develop it from scratch.

-You can view a number of theme galleries that include various examples of WordPress themes here:
+You can see several WordPress theme galleries that include various examples of WordPress themes here:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just some of the many benefits of using WordPress themes over using traditional website design:
+Here are just some of the many benefits and advantages of choosing WordPress themes over using tools that require traditional web design:

-WordPress themes are very easy to install on your site.
-Just upload a zip folder containing the plugin to your Plugin folder via your admin user section and activate.
-Even easier still, you can install any of the themes listed in the WordPress theme directory at WordPress.org) directly from your WP dashboard.
+Themes are quite easy to install on your site.
+Simply upload a zip folder that contains the plugin files to your Plugin folder via your dashboard and activate.
+Even easier still, you can install any of the themes listed in the theme directory at WordPress.org) directly inside your WP site’s admin area.

-- WordPress has a thriving online community of commercial web designers who, collectively, make thousands of fantastic WP Themes available to WordPress users.
-Many of these themes are completely free to use!
+- WordPress has a large online community of commercial website developers and development companies who make thousands of great-looking, high quality WP Themes available to WP users.
+Many of these themes are 100% free to use!

-- Themes give sites a consistent “look and feel” across all the site’s elements, i.e. pages, headers, footers, menus, etc …
+- Themes give sites a unified and consistent look across all of the blog’s elements, like pages, headers, footers, layouts, etc …

-- A “theme” works independently of your digital content.
-This means you can change the “look and feel” of your site as often as you need without deleting the underlying content.
+- A “theme” works independently of your site’s content.
+This allows you change themes as often as you need without deleting the underlying content.

-- Many WordPress themes provide additional built-in functionality and options that allow you to customize the site’s layout and design elements to create a unique look to suit your business.
+- Many WP themes come with additional functionality and options that let you easily customize the theme’s style and design elements to create a unique look to suit your taste.

-- Many WordPress themes are built using a framework that lets users update themes to a newer theme version without losing any customizations (e.g. styles)
+- Many WP themes are built using a framework that enables users to update themes to a newer theme version without losing its unique customizations (e.g. CSS styles)

-- WordPress lets you search, upload and install WordPress Themes automatically directly from within the dashboard.
+- WordPress allows you to search, import, install and update WordPress Themes automatically within your admin panel.

-- Themes helps you save hundreds of dollars on web design costs.
-Free themes cost nothing and most “Premium”themes are typically very inexpensive.
+- WordPress themes allow users to save hundreds of dollars on website design costs.
+Free themes cost nothing and most “Premium”WP themes are normally very inexpensive.

-A responsive theme enables websites to automatically reconfigure the layout to display smoothly across different screen sizes and resolutions, as well as different platforms) …
+A responsive theme allows websites to automatically resize to display smoothly across different monitor sizes and screen resolutions, as well as different platforms) …

-A responsive theme is also optimized for different types of devices.
-Users can scroll, read and load the site on all devices without having to resize anything, or requiring the website owner to have installed additional display elements.
+Responsive themes are also optimized for different types of devices.
+Users can navigate, read and load the site on various device platforms without having to resize anything, or requiring the website owner to install additional browser tools.

-Note: When searching for WordPress themes, we recommend choosing a responsive WordPress theme.
-Not only will a responsive theme ensure that your website will display correctly across your visitors’ devices, but it also means that the theme is newer than non-responsive themes and therefore complies with the latest standards, practices and techniques of web design.
+Note: When downloading WordPress themes, it’s a good idea to choose a responsive WordPress theme.
+Not only will the theme ensure that your website will display correctly on your visitors’ devices, but it also means that the theme is newer than most non-responsive themes and therefore should comply with the latest standards, practices and techniques of web design and coding.

-Hopefully, this article has given you a better understanding of themes, what themes are, how WordPress themes help your business save money, and how WordPress themes make customizing your web design easy.
+We hope this basic overview has helped you gain a better understanding of themes, what themes are, how themes help your business save money on web development costs, and how themes make customizing websites easy.

-To learn where to search for great themes for your website or blog, see this page: Where To Find Great Free And Premium WordPress Themes Online.
+To learn where to search for the best WP themes for your website or blog, see this page: Where To Find Great Free And Premium WordPress Themes Online.